Skip to main content

 Questions & Answers

 Although mosquitoes' main food source is plant nectar, females need protein for their eggs, which they get from blood meals.
-Mosquitoes are attracted to carbon dioxide, and just like us, pets release this when they exhale.
-There are over 3,500 species of mosquitoes, some prefer humans, other mammals, or even reptiles.
-Nonetheless, when a mosquito bites your pet, it can penetrate their fur and cause a multitude of problems.
+Mosquitoes are attracted to carbon dioxide, and just like us, dogs release this when they exhale.
+There are over 3,500 species of mosquitoes; some prefer humans, while others target mammals or even reptiles.
+When a mosquito bites your dog, it can penetrate their fur and cause a variety of health issues.

 Skin Irritation